 You turn on Tickets in Event settings with the Tickets toggle.
 The system then handles online card payments (including Apple Pay and Google Pay), proforma invoices with automatic due dates, discount codes, and ticket groups for different attendee types.
-This article covers how to create a ticket and what to set up before you publish it.
+You create and edit an individual ticket in a side panel with three tabs — Details, Attendee details, and Ticket settings.

 Decide on the pricing model — one ticket type, multiple types (early bird / standard / VIP), bundles, or individual free invitations.